-In response to the unique economic challenges of COVID-19, a consortium of public, private, and nonprofit partners have come together and launched an innovative recovery-lending program to help support entrepreneurs like you and stabilize North Carolina’s small business sector.
+In response to the unique economic challenges of COVID-19, a consortium of public, private, and nonprofit partners came together and launched an innovative recovery-lending program to help support entrepreneurs like you and stabilize North Carolina’s small business sector.

 In partnership with:

-What is the NC COVID-19 Rapid Recovery Loan Program?
+What was the NC COVID-19 Rapid Recovery Loan Program?

-The North Carolina COVID-19 Rapid Recovery Loan Program supports North Carolina small businesses and family farms as they recover from the economic impact of COVID-19.
-This rapid recovery loan helps small businesses bridge the gap between when crisis strikes and when federal loans and other relief funds are approved, or businesses have time to recover.
+The North Carolina COVID-19 Rapid Recovery Loan Program supported North Carolina small businesses and family farms as they recovered from the economic impact of COVID-19.
+This rapid recovery loan helped small businesses bridge the gap between when crisis strikes and when federal loans and other relief funds are approved, or businesses have time to recover.

-NC COVID-19 Rapid Recovery loans are not designed to be a singular source of assistance for small businesses.
-Repayment is expected either from more permanent funding sources or from the future cash flow of the business.
+NC COVID-19 Rapid Recovery loans were not designed to be a singular source of assistance for small businesses.
+Repayment was expected either from more permanent funding sources or from the future cash flow of the business.